-For more details on how JasperReports works, please have a look at the official documentation of Jaspersoft Studio.
+For more details on how JasperReports works, please refer to the official documentation of Jaspersoft Studio.

-14.2.
+16.2.
 Modify existing reports

-All default reports of OpenNMS Horizon are located in \$OPENNMS_HOME/etc/report-templates.
-Each .jrxml file located there can be modified and the changes are applied the next time a report is created by OpenNMS Horizon.
+All default OpenNMS Horizon reports are located in \$OPENNMS_HOME/etc/report-templates.
+Each .jrxml file located there can be modified; the changes are applied the next time OpenNMS Horizon creates a report.

-When a subreport has been modified OpenNMS Horizon will detect a change based on the report's lastModified time and will recompile the report.
+When a subreport has been modified, OpenNMS Horizon will detect a change based on the report's lastModified time and will recompile the report.
 A compiled version of the report is represented by a .jasper file with the same name as the .jrxml file.
 Subreports are located in \$OPENNMS_HOME/etc/report-templates/subreports.